-The main operational risk categories as at the reporting date are IT infrastructure and Business Continuity Plan ("BCP") failure risk, regulatory risk, operational process risk, financial process risk, information security risk (including exposures to cyber risk) and outsourcing risk.
+The main operational risk categories as at the reporting date are IT infrastructure risk, Business Continuity Plan (BCP) failure risk, regulatory and tax failure risk, operational process risk, financial process risk, information security risk and outsourcing risk.

-Analysis of the operational risks shows that the majority of the top risks relate to IT infrastructure and BCP failure risks and operational process failure risks.
-This is as expected given the strong reliance ILUK has on its IT systems and the significant volume of operational processes carried out.
+Analysis of the operational risks shows that the majority of the top risks relate to information security, IT infrastructure and BCP failure risks and operational process failure risks.
+This is as expected given the strong reliance ILUK has on its data, IT systems and the significant volume of operational processes carried out.

-The Company aims to minimise operational risk at all times through a strong and well-resourced control and operational structure.
+The Company aims to minimise operational risk at all times through a strong and well-resourced control and operational structure with continuous investment in both people and systems.
 In particular, the IntegraFin Group has in place a dedicated financial crime team and an on-going fraud and cyber risk awareness programme.
 Additionally, the IntegraFin Group carries out regular IT system maintenance, BCP testing and system vulnerability testing.
 This is supported by the strong corporate governance structure that is embedded in ILUK and the IntegraFin Group as a whole.